This post may contain affiliate links. Please read our disclosure policy.

-I don't know about you, but whenever I hear berry crisp I automatically think dessert—and this makes one delicious blackberry dessert.
-But with just under 150 calories, you can also enjoy this low-fat crisp over plain nonfat Greek yogurt in the morning for a decadent, yet speedy, breakfast!
-I love that it makes just a single serving too!
+I don’t know about you, but when I hear berry crisp, I immediately think dessert.
+And yes—this makes a warm, delicious single-serve blackberry dessert.
+But here’s the best part: with just under 150 calories, it’s light enough to enjoy any time of day.
+I especially love spooning it over plain nonfat Greek yogurt for a decadent, yet healthy, breakfast! that feels like a treat.

 Blackberry crisp with lite whipped topping

-According to my calculations, each serving has about 149 calories.
+According to my calculations, each serving has about 149 calories and 4 WW Points.

 How to Make Single-Serving Blackberry Crisp